 (1) Application may be made by a real estate agent licensed and carrying on business as such under the Real Estate and Business Agents Act 1978 for an exemption under this section.

-(2) An application under subsection (1) shall be made in writing and in a manner and form determined by the Board in respect of such an application and shall contain such information as is required by the Board in respect of such an application.
+(2) An application under subsection (1) shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.

 (3) The information contained in the application shall be verified by statutory declaration of the applicant or where the applicant is a firm or a body corporate by the person who is in bona fide control of the business.

-(4) In respect of any particular application the applicant shall furnish the Board with such further information as the Board determines, verified if the Board so requires by statutory declaration.
+(4) In respect of any particular application the applicant shall furnish the Commissioner with such further information as the Commissioner determines, verified if the Commissioner so requires by statutory declaration.

-(5) Subject to subsection (6), the Board may grant an application under subsection (1) if —
+(5) Subject to subsection (6), the Commissioner may grant an application under subsection (1) if —

-(a) where the applicant is a person not being a body corporate, the Board is satisfied that, if the application were for a real estate settlement agent’s licence, the requirements of section 27(1)(a), (b), and (d) would be fulfilled;
+(a) where the applicant is a person not being a body corporate, the Commissioner is satisfied that, if the application were for a real estate settlement agent’s licence, the requirements of section 27(1)(a), (b), and (d) would be fulfilled;

-(b) where the applicants constitute a firm, the Board is satisfied that —
+(b) where the applicants constitute a firm, the Commissioner is satisfied that —

 (i) if the application were for a real estate settlement agent’s licence, the requirements of section 28(1)(a) would be fulfilled;